Phakamile Mabija

 Phakamile Mabija was an African anti-Apartheid activist who died while in police custody in 1977.

 Biography

 Phakamile Mabija lived in Vergenoeg, in the Northern Cape.
 As a member of the Anglican Church's NOMAD team, he was a delegate in the National Youth Leadership Programme, which was a three and a half month training course initiated by the Anglican Church at the beginning of 1977.
 He was also politically affiliated with the ANC.
 He was detained by the South African Police on 27 June 1977 for alleged involvement in an incident when African and Coloured commuters stoned public transport during a bus boycott in Galeshewe, Kimberley, South Africa.
 Mabija was due to appear in court on 8 July 1977 under charges under the Riotous Assemblies Act, 1956.
 Mabija died in detention on 7 July 1977, the day before his scheduled court hearing.
 He plunged from the 6th floor of Transvaal Road police station in Kimberley.
+Mabija's death during detention was similar to those of Ahmed Timol (who plunged to his death from the 10th floor of the Johannesburg Central Police Station in 1971) and Matthews Mabelane (who plunged to his death from the 10th floor of the same building on February 15, 1977).